sd025/sd025/README.md

 - 👯 I’m looking to collaborate on **Backend Projects**

-- 🤝 I’m currently learning **Graphql, PostgreSQL, Docker and System Design**
+- 🤝 I’m currently learning **FastAPI, PostgreSQL, Docker and System Design**

 - 💬 Ask me about **React, NodeJs and JavaScript**